Artezaru/pysdic/docs/source/api.rst

 Submodule pysdic.build - Building Operators for SDIC
 -------------------------------------------------------------------------

-The submodule ``pysdic.build`` provides functions to build operators used in Stereo Digital Image Correlation (SDIC) analyses.
+The submodule ``pysdic.sdic`` provides functions to build operators used in Stereo Digital Image Correlation (SDIC) analyses.
 These operators are essential for formulating and solving the optimization problems that arise in SDIC.

 .. toctree::